49 Facts About Ann Richards

 17.

-Ann Richards was born with a silver foot in his mouth", "two women in 160 years is about par for the course.
+Ann Richards was born with a silver foot in his mouth", "Two women in 160 years is about par for the course.

 18.

-Ann Richards's just did it backwards and in high heels", and "When we pay billions for planes that won't fly, billions for tanks that won't fire, and billions for systems that won't work, that old dog won't hunt.
+Ann Richards just did it backwards and in high heels", and "When we pay billions for planes that won't fly, billions for tanks that won't fire, and billions for systems that won't work, that old dog won't hunt.

 19.